fhiso/legacy-format/dates.md

 {.note}  The intended handling of Adar in *non-leap years* is very poorly unspecified in [GEDCOM 5.5.1].
-As Adar I is the extra month inserted into the *calendar*, it would make sense if Adar were represented as "`ADS`" in *non-leap years*, but in practice this is not what current vendors do.
+As Adar I is the extra month inserted into the *calendar*, it would make sense if Adar were represented as "`ADS`" in *non-leap years*, but in practice this seems not to be what current vendors do.
 Possibly because [GEDCOM 5.5.1] describes "`ADR`" as standing for Adar rather than Adar I or Adar Rishon, vendors have used "`ADR`" to represent Adar in *non-leap years* and Adar&nbsp;I in *leap years*.
 ELF standardises that behaviour.

-The rule for deciding when Cheshvan is extended in length to have 30 *calendar days*, and when Kislev is reduced in length to have 29 *calendar days* are somewhat complex and based on when in the week the Tishrei *molad* falls.
+The rule for deciding when Cheshvan is extended in length to have 30 *calendar days*, and when Kislev is reduced in length to have 29 *calendar days*, are somewhat complex and based on when in the week the Tishrei *molad* falls.

 {.note}  Although an application needs to know how many *calendar days*